scionproto/scion/doc/control-plane.rst

 The last step of the path-resolution process is to combine the available up-, core- and down- path segments to end-to-end forwarding paths.
 This path-segment combination process is done by each endpoint separately.
-Typically, end-hosts run the :doc:`SCION daemon <manuals/daemon>` which centralizes the path-resolution process and returns fully formed end-to-end paths to applications.
+Typically, end hosts run the :doc:`SCION daemon <manuals/daemon>` which centralizes the path-resolution process and returns fully formed end-to-end paths to applications.
 However, applications could also choose to bypass the daemon and perform the path-resolution directly.